kiki-lamb/drumtool/README.md

 DrumTool is at an early stage of development - it isn't the most user friendly tool in the world yet, and there are still plenty of bugs to work out.

-As time goes by, you'll be able to hear more demos and jam sessions using this software on my Soundcloud at https://soundcloud.com/kiki_lamb, so feel invited to check there for new stuff periodically.
+As time goes by, you'll be able to hear more demos and jam sessions using this software on my Soundcloud (https://soundcloud.com/kiki_lamb), so feel invited to check there for new stuff periodically.